Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Construction of the corrector

 for some constants $C,C'$ depending on $\bar C$.
 It follows that $F$ takes $B_X(0,\delta)$ to itself if $\delta>0$ is chosen smaller than $1/(2C')$, then $\epsilon_0>0$ is chosen smaller than $\delta/(2C')$.
 Similarly, if $w_1,w_2\in B_X(0,\delta)$,

 Taking $\delta>0$ small enough, we conclude the existence of a fixed point $w\in B_X(0,\delta)$ of $F$.
 This proves the claim about $u$ on $[0,\bar T]$.
 For $N_0$ sufficiently large, it will be the case that $N_0^2(T-T_*)>\bar T=\bar C$.
-To extend the lifespan, we argue that global solution theory can be applied starting from initial data $u(T_*)$.
-Observe that by \eqref{v-pointwise-bounds} and the fact that $w\in X$, the perturbation $v(\bar T)+w(\bar T)$ can be made to be arbitrarily small with the choice of $\bar T$.
+To extend the lifespan, we argue that global solution theory can be applied starting from initial data $u(\bar T)$.
+Observe that by \eqref{v-pointwise-bounds} and the fact that $w\in X$, the perturbation $v(\bar T)+w(\bar T)$ can be made to be arbitrarily small by arranging $\bar T$ to be sufficiently large (which in turn is achieved with a sufficiently large choice of $N_0$ and $\bar C$).
 Moreover, $U^{1/N_0}(\bar T)$ stays bounded in $BMO^{-1}$ by the scaling invariance.
-Taking $\bar T$ as large as needed depending on $U$, we conclude global existence of $u$ by (for instance) the stability theorem of Auscher, Dubois, and Tchamitchian~\cite{MR2062638}. \end{proof}
+Taking $\bar T$ as large as needed depending on $U$, we conclude existence of $u$ up to time $T-T_*$ by (for instance) the stability theorem of Auscher, Dubois, and Tchamitchian~\cite{MR2062638}. \end{proof}